aker-information-model/neat-docker/README.md

 ![](media/docker_desktop.png)

-Now you can access `neat` through any browser, just navigate to [http://localhost:8000/](http://localhost:8000/)
+5. Now you can access `neat` through any browser, by navigating to [http://localhost:8000/](http://localhost:8000/)

 ![](media/neat_running.png)